Grant Allen: Death and posthumous publication

-Grant Allen died of liver cancer at his home on Hindhead, Haslemere, Surrey, England, on October 25, 1899.
+Grant Allen died of liver cancer at his home on Hindhead, Haslemere, Surrey, England, on 25 October 1899.
 He died before finishing Hilda Wade.
-The novel's final episode, which he dictated to his friend, doctor and neighbor Sir Arthur Conan Doyle from his bed, appeared under the appropriate title, "The Episode of the Dead Man Who Spoke" in the Strand Magazine in 1900.
+The novel's final two episodes were completed by his friend and neighbour Dr Arthur Conan Doyle; the final episode appeared under the appropriate title "The Episode of the Dead Man Who Spoke" in the Strand Magazine in 1900.

 Legacy

 Many histories of detective fiction mention Allen as an innovator.
-The illustrious Colonel Clay is a precursor of other gentleman rogue characters; he notably bears a strong resemblance to Maurice Leblanc's Arsène Lupin, introduced some years later, and both Miss Cayley's Adventures and Hilda Wade feature early female detectives.
+The illustrious Colonel Clay is a precursor of other gentleman rogue characters; he notably bears a strong resemblance to Maurice Leblanc's Arsène Lupin, introduced some years later.
+Both Miss Cayley's Adventures and Hilda Wade feature early female detectives.

 The Scene of the Crime Festival, an annual festival celebrating Canadian mystery fiction, takes place annually on Wolfe Island, Ontario, near Kingston, Allen's birthplace and honors Allen.

 A metal arch commemorating Allen, was designed by Lucy Quinnell and installed at the entrance to Allen Court in Dorking, Surrey in 2013.

 Quotes

-What a misfortune it is that we should thus be compelled to let our boys' schooling interfere with their education!
+"What a misfortune it is that we should thus be compelled to let our boys' schooling interfere with their education!"